 PhD, The University of Melbourne, Australia; Bachelor of Arts (Hons) Cum Laude, Saratov State Technical University, Russian Federation

-Dr. Pechenkina convenes three units of study, which focus on scholarly teaching, evaluation of teaching’s impact, online learning and communication, and inclusive learning and teaching practices.
-She is an Associate Editor and International Advisory Board member with the Journal of Educational Technology in Higher Education (educationaltechnologyjournal.springeropen.com/) and regularly serves as an assessor for Australian Awards for University Teaching as well as for faculty level awards.
+Dr. Pechenkina’s teaching and convenorship encompasses various units focused on scholarly teaching, project-based learning, evaluation of teaching’s impact, online learning and communication, and inclusive learning and teaching practices.
+She is an Associate Editor with The Electronic Journal of e-Learning (EJEL) and an International Advisory Board member with the Journal of Educational Technology in Higher Education (ETHE).
+She regularly serves as an assessor for Australian Awards for University Teaching and has won two Vice-Chancellor’s Teaching Excellence Awards (2019, 2021) as part of teams, as well as the 2021 Vice-Chancellor’s Reconciliation Award (Team).
+In 2020, she was Highly Commended for the Vice-Chancellor’s Service Excellence Award (Team), while in 2022 she was a member of the collaborative team that won an Adobe Innovation Grant for the project “Engaging diverse cohorts in video-based hyflex active learning”.

 PhD candidate and honours supervision